Elasticsearch MCP Server

 > [!CAUTION]

-Connect to your Elasticsearch data directly from any MCP Client using the Model Context Protocol (MCP).
+The Elasticsearch MCP Server connects your AI agents to Elasticsearch data using the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) (MCP).

 > [!NOTE]